-An example of Aggravated Assault includes pointing gun at a person.
-However, telling a person that you have a gun (or a receipt for a gun) is not enough.
+An example of Aggravated Assault includes pointing a gun at another person.
+However, telling a person that you have a gun (or a receipt for a gun) is not.

 Prosecutors will most likely file Assault cases as a Class A misdemeanors.
-However, prosecutors can also charge this offense as a Class 3 or 4 felonies depending on the facts of the case.
+However, prosecutors can also charge these offenses as a Class 3 or 4 felonies depending on facts of the case.